 Youth Justice Plan

-The Youth Justice Plan reflects the objectives of the partnership of youth offending organisations across the area and of the YOS.
-It is a 3-year plan which is refreshed annually.
+The Youth Justice Plan is a 3 year plan that reflects the objectives of the partnership of youth offending organisations across the area and of the YOT.